vshulyak/torch-es/README.md

 This is just part of the code which proved to be at least somewhat useful.

-# Differences Slawek's version and this one
+# Differences between Slawek's version and this one

 I never had an idea to reproduce the complete M4 prediction results (although it's a nice approach to validate the algorithm).